curvedinf/hypercells/README.md

 will drive it and other options.

 - `queryset`: A QuerySet or conforming object that represents the data to be displayed.
-- (optional) `uid`: A string that identifies this hypercells context.
+- `uid`: Optional.
+A string that identifies this hypercells context.
 Default: a random uuid.
 Default behavior is unoptimal because it creates a new context for each instance on every page load.
 If the uid is reused. for each user's instance, hypercells will reuse a context instead of creating a new one each time.
-- (optional) `context_class`: A string that is passed to the client javascript to aid in styling different hypercells instances.
+- `context_class`: Optional.
+A string that is passed to the client javascript to aid in styling different hypercells instances.
-- (optional) `num_pages`: An integer value of how many pages of data to load per request
+- `num_pages`: Optional.
+An integer value of how many pages of data to load per request
-- (optional) `page_length`: An integer value of how many rows of data to load per page.
+- `page_length`: Optional.
+An integer value of how many rows of data to load per page.
-- (optional) `loading_edge_pages`: An integer value of how many pages in advance of the currently loaded data's edge for the client to begin requesting a new set of data.
+- `loading_edge_pages`: Optional.
+An integer value of how many pages in advance of the currently loaded data's edge for the client to begin requesting a new set of data.
-- (optional) `displayed_fields`: A list of strings that name which fields of `queryset` to display.
+- `displayed_fields`: Optional.
+A list of strings that name which fields of `queryset` to display.
-- (optional) `hidden_fields`: A list of strings that name which fields of `queryset` to hide.
+- `hidden_fields`: Optional.
+A list of strings that name which fields of `queryset` to hide.
 This is mutually exclusive to `displayed_fields`, with `displayed_fields` having priority.